leoBitto/DjangoForge/docs/README.md

 1. **GHCR_TOKEN**        -> [token of github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 1. **HOST**              -> droplet IP address
 1. **USERNAME**          -> root

+>[!WARNING]
+> you should change the name of the IMAGE_NAME in the build-and-push.yml
+> file so you can control the name you'll see in the packages tab on Github

 After the creation of the secrets you can manually start the workflow nominated BUILD & PUSH ON GHCR or it will start on every push to the repo.